The Annapolis Print Shop and Copy Center is located in the right wing of the Heating Plant on St. John’s Street, next to the Mellon parking lot.

 File Types Supported

-In 1996 the Print Shop bought its first Neopost addressing machine, computer and mail list processing programs and computer to, using the USPS database, get substantial discounts of up to 75% on automated standard (bulk) rate mailings.
+In 1996, the Print Shop bought its first Neopost addressing machine, computer and mail list processing programs and computer to, using the USPS database.
 A new computerized metering machine was installed to process first class and automated pre-sort first class mail.

-Additionally, the Print Shop will do mail runs to the Eastport Post Office to insure time sensitive mailings are expedited.
+Additionally, the Print Shop will do mail runs to the Eastport Post Office to ensure time sensitive mailings are expedited.